ginaomo/LITA-_Capstone_Project_SalesData/README.md

    - I checked for uniformity in categorical fields like SubscriptionType and Region.
    - Data Transformation: Calculate new fields, such as subscription duration   .
    - Active Status: Create an indicator for active subscriptions based on SubscriptionEnd and Canceled columns.

+  ## exploration of Data

+  - Retrieve the total sales for each product category.
+  - Find the number of sales transactions in each region.
+  - Find the highest-selling product by total sales value.
+  - Calculate total revenue per product.
+  - calculate monthly sales totals for the current year.
+  - find the top 5 customers by total purchase amount.
+  - calculate the percentage of total sales contributed by each region.
+  - identify products with no sales in the last quarter.
+  ---